cmkobel/CompareM2/README.md

 ### 1. Preliminary Setup

-* We recommend that you use mamba instead of conda:
+* We recommend that you use a base environment with mamba to start the pipeline:
    ```
    conda install -n base -c conda-forge mamba
    ```

 * Set the base directory for assemblycomparator2.
-You can change it to anything you'd like.
+If neccessary, you can change it to anything you'd like.
    ```
    ASSCOM2_BASE=~/assemblycomparator2